-- Manual wheelchair rentals are available on a first-come, first-served basis.
+- Complimentary manual wheelchairs are available on a first-come, first-served basis.
 Motorized wheelchair or scooter rentals are not available, but they are allowed on campus.
 They can be rented through third-party companies in the Greater New Orleans area.

 - Museum staff and volunteers are not able to push guests in wheelchairs around the Museum.
 An aid assisting a guest in a wheelchair will receive complimentary admission into the Museum.

 - Handicapped parking spots are available in the Museum garage.

 - The main entrance (located on Higgins Boulevard) includes an accessible ramp.

 - All public restrooms have wheelchair-accessible stalls.